PiggyAwesome/useless/README.md

-Yo mamma so fat when she stepped on a scale Buzz Lightyear came out and said infinity and beyond!
+Yo mamma is so fat when I said release the Kraken, your mom came